I love keeping pet mice and sharing care information with other rodent parents online.

 Pet stores like to confuse mouse owners.
 Nearly every store I've visited has a little card or plaque that says, "Mice are social animals and get depressed without other mice."

-However, every time I've tried to buy two mice--especially male mice--the pet store worker will tell me, "If you get two, they'll fight."
+However, every time I've tried to buy two mice—especially male mice—the pet store worker will tell me, "If you get two, they'll fight."
 Advice like this makes it hard to make the right decision for your would-be pets.

-We introduced two children to one adult, which initially gave Hannibal the edge in becoming the alpha mouse, which turned out to be a mistake.
+We introduced two children to one adult, which initially gave our adult mouse, Hannibal, the edge in becoming the alpha mouse; this turned out to be a mistake.
 Mice fight for dominance and generally accept the chain of command once they establish it.
 When Sasuke grew up, though, he had a stronger alpha-mouse behavior, and challenging Hannibal for the position turned bloody.